 Patient attitudes towards AI in medicine are a topic of growing interest.
 Patients' attitudes toward AI differ; some are optimistic about its potential to enhance healthcare, while others harbor concerns, especially about possible misdiagnoses and privacy breaches (Khullar et al., 2022).
 Very few recent studies have explored patient perceptions, acceptance, and expectations regarding the use of AI in healthcare.
-While most of these studies relied on surveys that are based on well-known HCI or technology acceptance models (such as the TAM and UTAUT mentioned above), just a few used qualitative methods to explore attitudes toward the use of AI for a specific medical purpose, such as interpreting radiology imaging data (Zhang et al., 2021), supporting decision-making for heart failure self-management (Zippel-Schultz et al., 2021), and assisting with cardiotocography interpretation in intrapartum care (Dlugatch et al., 2023).
-The findings showed that patients expressed varied emotions and perceptions of personal interaction with AI tools, highlighting the need to comprehensively explore the psychological themes involved in patient-AI interaction.
+While most of these studies relied on surveys that are based on well-known HCI or technology acceptance models (such as the TAM and UTAUT mentioned above), few have used qualitative methods to explore attitudes toward the use of AI for a specific medical purpose, such as interpreting radiology imaging data (Zhang et al., 2021), supporting decision-making for heart failure self-management (Zippel-Schultz et al., 2021), and assisting with cardiotocography interpretation in intrapartum care (Dlugatch et al., 2023).
+The findings of these studies showed that patients expressed varying emotions and perceptions of personal interactions with AI tools, highlighting the need to comprehensively explore the psychological themes involved in patient-AI interactions.
 Nevertheless, several perceptions and reactions have been studied in relation to patient-AI interactions over the last few years.

 Trust, distrust, and perceived autonomy

-Trust is fundamental for a functioning health system (Gille et al., 2015) where patients are vulnerable, because it increases the tolerance to uncertainty and reduces perceived complexity (Luhmann, 2017).
-Studies on trust in AI systems show that patients are likely to exhibit a lack of trust in the features of AI systems, their predictive power, and their diagnostic ability for treatment purposes (Sun & Medaglia, 2019; Esmaeilzadeh et al., 2021; Vo et al., 2023).
-A recent scoping review found three themes that influenced trust in AI concerning implementation in healthcare: individual, AI, and contextual characteristics (Steerling et al., 2023).
+Trust is fundamental for a functioning health system (Gille et al., 2015) in which patients are vulnerable, because it increases the tolerance to uncertainty and reduces perceived complexity (Luhmann, 2017).
+Studies focused on trust in AI systems show that patients are likely to exhibit a lack of trust in the features of AI systems, their predictive power, and their diagnostic performance for treatment purposes (Sun & Medaglia, 2019; Esmaeilzadeh et al., 2021; Vo et al., 2023).
+A recent scoping review found three themes that influenced trust in AI with respect to its implementation in healthcare: individual, AI, and contextual characteristics (Steerling et al., 2023).
 Individual characteristics, such as gender, age, education (Yakar et al., 2022), knowledge and technological skills (Liu & Tao, 2022), health conditions, and healthcare consumption (Esmaeilzadeh et al., 2021; Yakar et al., 2022), were found to influence trust in AI.
-In relation to the characteristics of AI, AI's ability to individualize has been shown to enhance trust (Esmaeilzadeh et al., 2021; Liu & Tao, 2022), while non-transparent and autonomous characteristics brought uncertainty and threatened trust (Choi et al., 2020).
+In relation to the characteristics of AI, its ability to individualize has been shown to enhance trust (Esmaeilzadeh et al., 2021; Liu & Tao, 2022), while its non-transparent and autonomous characteristics elicited uncertainty and threatened trust (Choi et al., 2020).
 Regarding contextual characteristics, interpersonal relationships, collaboration, personal interactions, and mutual understanding influence trust (Roski et al., 2021).
-Thus, reduced communication concerning AI implementation is believed to result in less patient trust (Esmaeilzadeh et al., 2021; Yakar et al., 2022).
+Thus, reduced communication concerning AI implementation is believed to contribute to lower levels of patient trust (Esmaeilzadeh et al., 2021; Yakar et al., 2022).

 Patients may often distrust AI in healthcare, particularly when its role or potential benefits are unclear.
 Distrust is often rooted in concerns about the accuracy of AI-driven decisions or fears that AI systems could undermine human judgment.
 Patients who distrust AI are more likely to feel apprehensive or resist its integration into their care, especially when they believe AI could lead to errors or reduce their autonomy in decision-making (Esmaeilzadeh, 2020).
 (Alanzi et al., 2023).
-Pesapane et al. (2024) found that patients prefer AI to enhance rather than replace human decision-making in healthcare, which aligns with a preference for maintaining autonomy and control over health decisions.
-Another recent research that examined factors associated with patient autonomy in AI-mediated healthcare interactions highlighted how perceived privacy risks and ethical concerns can negatively influence patients' perceived control, indicating that a balance between AI assistance and patient decision control is vital.
+Pesapane et al. (2024) found that patients prefer that AI enhance rather than replace human decision-making in healthcare, which aligns with a preference for maintaining autonomy and control over health decisions.
+Another recent study that examined factors associated with patient autonomy in AI-mediated healthcare interactions highlighted how perceived privacy risks and ethical concerns can negatively influence patients' perceived control, indicating that a balance between AI assistance and patient decision control is vital.